Assess if Training Participants Are Learning: Top 3 Ways

 Facebook Twitter Email LinkedIn

-How to Assess if Training Participants are Learning
+How to Assess if Training Participants Are Learning and Improving Performance

 Learning Objectives Defined

-• What you want the participants to KNOW that they do not know now
+• What participants should know after training that they did not know before.

 Examples of Learning Objectives